Applied Anatomy courses for 2019

 The Centre for Applied Anatomy at Bristol is unique in the UK in providing anatomy training for medical, dental, veterinary and science undergraduates within a single, purpose-built facility.
 The expertise of teaching staff and wealth of varied resources across these subject specialities offer a unique learning experience for aspiring anatomists.

-The centre encompasses the Vesalius Clinical Training Centre (VCTC), which is at the forefront of postgraduate applied and clinical anatomy training and research.
+The Centre encompasses the Vesalius Clinical Training Unit (VCTU), which is at the forefront of postgraduate applied and clinical anatomy training and research.
 This ensures a regular presence of clinical experts and allied health professionals to enrich our student's learning experience and collaborate with final-year research projects.

 What kind of student would this course suit?